-I’ve always been intimidated by whisky, so Highland Park‘s brand ambassador, Marc Laverdiere, visited the Chatelaine Kitchen to de-bunk some scotch-drinking myths and share his tips for beginner scotch drinkers:
+In addition to being known for its Highlands and haggis, Scotland is also the birthplace of Scotch whisky.
+I’ve always been intimidated by whisky, so I invited Marc Laverdiere, brand ambassador for the iconic U.K.-based whisky brand, Highland Park, to the Chatelaine Kitchen to debunk some scotch-drinking myths and share his tips for beginner scotch drinkers.

 The bowl is meant to capture the aroma of the scotch.
 A wine glass is a good substitute.
 If neither is available, a low-ball is acceptable.

 You may be tempted to swirl your scotch (like wines), but resist the temptation!
 Swirling releases alcohol, which may overwhelm the true taste and aroma of the scotch.

 Traditionally, scotch is served with a side of spring water (tap water may interfere with the taste).
 Add water, if desired, little by little to your taste.
 If you do prefer cold scotch however, fill your glass with ice rather than adding one or two cubes.
 More ice will keep your scotch chilled, without diluting it too much.

 Scotch Cream and Oatmeal Parfait

-Prep 10 min
+Prep 10 min; total 10 min

 3/4 cup 35% cream

 2 tbsp light single-malt scotch

 2 tsp honey

-1 cup oatmeal cookies, crumbled
+1 cup crumbled oatmeal cookies

 1 pint container fresh raspberries

-BEAT cream with scotch and honey in a medium bowl with an electric beater until soft peaks form.
+- Beat cream with scotch and honey in a medium bowl with an electric beater until soft peaks form.
 Set a few raspberries aside.
 Mash remaining raspberries in a small bowl with a fork.

-ALTERNATE layers of scotch cream, crumbled oatmeal cookies and mashed raspberries in 2 glasses.
+- Alternate layers of scotch cream, crumbled oatmeal cookies and mashed raspberries in 2 glasses.
 Garnish with remaining whole berries.
 Serve immediately or refrigerate up to 1 day ahead.